Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

 UV degradation accelerates in homes with south- or west-facing rooflines, where direct sun exposure is more intense.
 Combined with freeze-thaw cycles and moisture absorption, this sun damage contributes to splitting and curling, two common signs of aging cedar.
 Regular treatments with UV-resistant oils or stains can slow the graying process and maintain some of the wood’s original flexibility and resistance.

 Roof longevity depends heavily on early intervention.
 Once cedar shakes become brittle from UV damage, they're less able to shed water effectively, leading to leak points and water damage.
-Restoration Geeks encourages regular maintenance routines tailored to local climate conditions to help preserve both the aesthetics and the function of cedar shake roofs in Minnesota.
+Restoration Geeks recommends regular maintenance routines tailored to local climate conditions to help preserve both the aesthetic and functional integrity of cedar shake roofs in Minnesota.

 How Restoration Geeks Can Help Protect and Maintain Cedar Shake Roofs in Minnesota